Datum (magazine): History

 Since its debut the magazine has been awarded with numerous international and domestic awards for its design and for its content.
 In September 2005, Tyler Brûlé awarded Datum with a "Fast Lane Media Award" in the "Best International News Magazine".
 In his column in the Financial Times he stated: "Austria's Datum is showing others how it should be done.
 With its slightly off, always iconic covers, matte paper stock and sharp lay-outs it's become a cult favourite among art directors around the world.
 The website's a thing of beauty, too."

 In 2007 Stimeder published the “Datum Code of Ethics”, making the magazine the first privately owned medium in Austrian media history to have one.
 In 2009 DATUM was named one of the "100 Most Innovative Magazines in the World" by members of a jury of Luxembourg-based magazine symposium "Colophon".

 From 2007 to 2009 the magazine co-operated with Vienna's Rabenhof Theater in co-hosting a series of literary events called "DATUM presents”.
 The series brought an array of acclaimed international writers to Austria's capital, notably Chuck Palahniuk, Ian Rankin, Sven Regener, Juli Zeh, FM Einheit, Manuel Andrack, Thomas Brussig, and Robert Menasse.

 In its early years, the magazine started to sometimes publish three or for stories a month online, but in recent years has increased its online output significantly, mostly by adding blogs.
 In August 2008 Austrian trade magazine “Der Journalist” (“The Journalist”) called Datum “The Best School for Young Writers in the Country".

-Stimeder edited the magazine until 2009 and stayed on as publisher until 2010.
+Elisalex Henckel Donnersmarck is editor-in-chief; she will change position in 2025 and become editor-in-chief of onlinemagazin jetzt of Florian Novak.

 Change of ownership

 In 2010, Stimeder sold his shares in Datum to his partner Weyringer who subsequently sold a minority of shares to Stefan Kaltenbrunner, a journalist and corporate publishing consultant who had started working for the magazine in 2008 and succeeded Stimeder as editor a year later.
 Starting in 2013 publishing company Medecco acquired 100 percent of Datums shares.
-In February 2016 medecco announced an asset deal with Stefan Apfl, an award-winning journalist who had been among the first generation of journalists to work for the magazine.
-Apfl acquired the title copyright for Datum as well as the magazine's subscriber database.
-He had previously succeeded Kaltenbrunner as editor in late 2015.